ElektraInitiative/PermaplanT/doc/usecases/README.md

 They are structured in folders by progress:

-- `draft`: something is yet unclear about the use case
+- `draft`: not yet ready for implementation
-- `assigned`: use case could be implemented but is not part of current milestone
+- `assigned`: use case is part of PermaplanT 1.0
-- `current`: use case is currently implemented (within milestone)
+- `current`: use case is currently worked on
 - `done`: use case was successfully implemented

 ## Done